johnae/persway/README.md

 If you have trouble with workspace naming/numbering and switching workspaces, please see this issue comment: https://github.com/johnae/persway/issues/2#issuecomment-644343784 - the gist of it is that it is likely a sway config issue.

+### Nix flake

+If you happen to be on [NixOS](https://nixos.org) or you're using the Nix Package Manager, you can easily use the flake and overlay from this repo (provided you're using Nix flakes ofc).

 Persway is released under the MIT license.